-A birth defect may affect how the body looks, works or both.
+A birth defect may affect how the body looks, works, or both.
 Some birth defects like cleft lip or neural tube defects are structural problems that can be easy to see.
-To find others, like heart defects, doctors use special tests.
-Birth defects can vary from mild to severe.
+To find other internal defects, like heart defects, doctors use special tests.
+Birth defects can vary from being mild to severe.

-Some but not all birth defects can be prevented and education and awareness regarding prevention of these birth defects is very important.
+Some but not all birth defects can be prevented which is why education and awareness regarding prevention of these birth defects are very important.

 Below are some tips to prevent birth defects:

-It has been found not enough women are aware that consuming enough of folic acid helps in prevention of birth defects.
-Studies have shown only 28% women of childbearing age were aware about consumption of folic acid for preventing birth defects.
+It has been found that not enough women are aware that consuming enough folic acid is essential for preventing birth defects.
+Studies have shown only 28% of women of childbearing age were aware of the consumption of folic acid for preventing birth defects.

-Folic acid helps in prevention of serious brain and spine defects.
-Thus, it is important one starts taking folic acid supplements before and after getting pregnant.
-One needs to consume about 400 micrograms of folic acid daily.
-Include bread, crackers, tortillas, etc. made from enriched and fortified white flour.
+Folic acid can help prevent serious brain and spine defects.
+Thus, it is important to begin taking folic acid supplements before and after getting pregnant.
+You should consume about 400 micrograms of folic acid daily.
+Foods to help incorporate more folic acid into your diet include bread, crackers, tortillas, etc. made from enriched and fortified white flour.

-One is aware of the dangers of smoking.
-It is also important to note, smoking not only affects the mother's health, but also the baby's health.
-The cigarette smoke can cause cleft plate or infant death, that is, miscarriage.
-The best way to prevent fetal death and birth defects is to quit smoking before getting pregnant.
-If one is already pregnant, stop smoking immediately to prevent health problems like low birth weight from occurring.
-Get more information from the following Buzzle link on birth defects caused by smoking.
+Smoking not only affects a mother's health, but also her baby's health.
+Exposure to cigarette smoke can cause a cleft palate and even miscarriage.
+The best way to prevent fetal death and birth defects is to quit smoking completely before getting pregnant.
+If you are already pregnant, stop smoking immediately to prevent health problems for your baby such as low birth weight.

-One should eat a well-balanced meal with lots of fresh fruits and vegetables included.
-Stop eating junk foods and oily foods during the preconception period.
-Eating nutritious meals will make sure your growing fetus receives all the vital vitamins and minerals for growth.
+It is important to eat a well-balanced meal with lots of fresh fruits and vegetables.
+Stop eating junk food and oily food during the preconception period.
+Eating nutritious meals will make sure your growing baby receives all the vital vitamins and minerals for growth.

-Women who drink alcohol during pregnancy not only get drunk themselves, but also feed the nasty alcohol to their fetus.
+Women who drink alcohol during pregnancy not only get drunk themselves, but they also pass the alcohol right to their baby.
 Alcohol has the ability to pass through the placental barrier by going through the umbilical cord.
-This can lead to the serious birth defect called fetal alcohol syndrome (FAS).
+This can lead to a serious birth defect called fetal alcohol syndrome (FAS).
 This leads to mental retardation, learning disabilities, and low birth weight.

-Visit the doctor for regular checkups before and after getting pregnant.
-This will help monitor your health as well as the health of the growing fetus.
-If any problems are found, they can be checked immediately and one can prevent them from occurring.
+Visit your doctor for regular checkups before and after getting pregnant.
+This will help monitor your health as well as the health of your growing baby.
+If any problems are found, they can be checked immediately and also help prevent them from occurring.

-Women who use illegal drugs during pregnancy are putting their babies at risk.
-The baby may suffer from birth defects like defects of the limbs, urinary system, reproductive system as well as heart.
-One should also prevent using drugs when breastfeeding as these drugs can pass through breast milk.
-This causes growth and development problems in the infant.
-Thus, make sure you give up drugs completely before getting pregnant.
+Using illegal drugs during pregnancy and breastfeeding puts your baby at risk.
+Your baby can suffer from birth defects with their urinary system, reproductive system, limbs, and heart.
+Drugs can pass through breastmilk and cause growth and development problems in your infant.
+You must be sure to give up drugs entirely before getting pregnant.

-Many drugs can cause side effects in the fetus and lead to birth defects.
-Thus, it is always better to consult a doctor, before popping a pill in your mouth.
-Simple over the counter medications for headache, flu, cough and cold, etc. can lead to serious developmental problems in the fetus.
-Avoid taking herbal products too without consulting your doctor first.
-Make sure you even ask about certain vaccination shots to your doctor before taking them.
-Not all vaccines are recommended for a pregnant woman.
+Many drugs can cause side effects in a fetus and lead to birth defects.
+Therefore, it is always better to consult your doctor, before popping a pill in your mouth.
+Simple over the counter medications for headache, flu, cough and cold can lead to serious developmental problems in a fetus.
+Avoid taking herbal products without consulting your doctor first.
+Make sure to ask your doctor about certain vaccination shots, as not all vaccines are recommended for a pregnant woman.

 Be at your optimal weight

-It has been found 1 in 100 live births is affected by heart defects.
-This is seen in women who are pregnant with a body mass is over 30.
-Studies have shown overweight mothers at greater risk for birth defects in their babies like heart defects.
-Thus, one should carry out moderate exercises like walking, using stationary bike and even swimming.
+It has been found that 1 in 100 live births is affected by a heart defect.
+This is seen in women who are pregnant with a body mass over 30.
+Studies have shown that overweight mothers are at greater risk for heart and other defects.
+Thus, one should carry out moderate exercises like walking, using a stationary bike and even swimming.
 Keep your body weight under control to avoid complications during pregnancy.
-Speak to your doctor about the exercises that are safe for you during pregnancy.
+Speak to your doctor about exercises that are safe for you during pregnancy.

-It is important to keep away from infections as many organisms have the ability of causing birth defects in fetus.
-One needs to avoid visiting crowded places and eating unhealthy foods from outside.
-Also maintain proper hygiene and avoid eating undercooked red meat.
+It is important to try to avoid infections as many organisms have the ability to cause birth defects in a fetus.
+Avoid visiting crowded places and eating unhealthy foods.
+Also, you must maintain proper hygiene and avoid eating undercooked red meat.
 Undercooked red meat is a source of toxoplasmosis, a parasite that can lead to severe fetal brain damage.
 Women with diabetes should keep their blood sugar levels under control as it may affect the baby's health and lead to birth issues.
 Women over the age of 35 or those who know about previous genetic defects occurring in the family, should undergo genetic testing before getting pregnant.
-Genetic testing of both partners will help determine the probability of a genetic defect that can occur in the baby.
+Genetic testing for both partners can help determine the probability of a genetic defect that can occur in the baby.

-These are some of the ways that help in preventing birth defects.
-Getting pregnant is an exciting period for every woman, but it is full of responsibility.
-Awareness about how to prevent birth defects helps in the well-begin of both, the mother and her unborn child.
-However, it should be noted not all birth defects can be prevented.
-But, you can always kick-start a healthy life for your unborn baby by making sure you take all the precautionary measures to prevent any kind of birth defects from taking place.
+Getting pregnant is an exciting time for every woman, but there is a great deal of responsibility.
+Being aware of how to prevent birth defects is key to help both Mom and her baby.
+However, it should be noted that not all birth defects can be prevented.
+You can always kick-start a healthy life for your unborn baby by making sure to take all precautionary measures to help prevent any kind of birth defects from taking place.